enamul1214/quicktemplate/README.md

-# quicktemplate
+# Quick Template
-Html Quick Pack With Gulp 4, Bootstrap 4.6 and Font Awesome 5
+Html Quick Pack With Gulp 4, Browser Sync, Bootstrap 4.6 and Font Awesome 5.
+!!!
+It's Totally Free only for you !!!!